Baseball at the Summer Olympics – Wikipedia

 Baseball was among the sports approved by the IOC during the 129th IOC Session.
-However, baseball is not projected to be included in the 2024 Olympic Games in Paris, but it is expected to be included in the 2028 Summer Olympics in Los Angeles, along with softball and other sports.
+Baseball will not be featured in the 2024 Olympic Games in Paris, but it is projected to be added, along with softball, in the 2028 Olympic Games in Los Angeles, according to current expectations.

 |Edition||Year||Official host||Champions||Score and venue||Runners-up||Third place||Score and venue||Fourth place||No. of teams|